danieldelcore/radapter/README.md

 # 🦖 rAdapter

 rAdapter is a React component adapter for Angularjs applications.
-It was created to provide a way to avoid having to do an upfront rewrite of your legacy Angularjs applications, and provides a mechanism for you to iteratively replace Angular directives/components with React components.
+Aimed at providing a way to avoid rewriting legacy Angularjs applications upfront, and instead allows iterative replacement of Angular directives and components with React components behind the scenes, until the time is right to remove Angularjs completely.

 ![rAdapter being imported into my app](/hero.png "rAdapter being imported into my app")

 ## Usage